DigitalPublishingToolkit/TOD15-Online-Courtship/md/01_intro.md

 research field to move forward with the introduction of social networking sites and other technology.

-Gabriele de Seta and Ge Zhang’s *Stranger Stranger or Lonely Lonely?
+Gabriele de Seta and Ge Zhang's *Stranger Stranger or Lonely Lonely?
 Young Chinese and Dating Apps between the Locational, the Mobile and the Social* is an ethnographic study about a location-based social app – Momo, and the floating population who use it.
-Rather than ‘a one-night stand mythical device’ as portrayed in media narratives, Momo users’ use of the mobile app emanates the immobility of “strangers” in populated metropolises.
+Rather than 'a one-night stand mythical device' as portrayed in media narratives, Momo users' use of the mobile app emanates the immobility of 'strangers' in populated metropolises.
 Studying apps specifically on online dating is a new approach and is a crucial part of the discussion of the contemporary social context of online dating.

 Unlike in the West, courtship and marriage convey more social pressures to Chinese in the dating age.
 Dating websites and broadcasting media reap millions in this gold mine.
-Caiyun Wen’s case study of three leading Chinese dating websites – Baihe, Jiayuan and Zhenai – brought us to see their “secrets” of profit making with a Chinese touch.
+Caiyun Wen's case study of three leading Chinese dating websites – Baihe, Jiayuan and Zhenai – brought us to see their 'secrets' of profit making with a Chinese touch.
 Yann L.
-Chin examined how *wanglian*, or online romance, is conceptualized by Chinese Internet users based on two key constructs: ‘Platonic emotional love’ and ‘play’.
-Her categorization of online daters as pragmatist fantasists, skeptics and romantic realists is more than a fun of oxymoron’s but an in-depth analysis of the dichotomous and interconnected reality and virtuality and a modern Chinese society where materialistic prosperity and spiritual emptiness co-exist.
-Sheena Raja and Bryce J. Renninger’s in-depth interviews scrutinized the interplay of people, technology and media brought by globalization and its influence to South Asian diasporas in the New York City metro area in their pursuit of courtship.
+Chin examined how *wanglian*, or online romance, is conceptualized by Chinese Internet users based on two key constructs: 'Platonic emotional love' and 'play'.
+Her categorization of online daters as pragmatist fantasists, skeptics and romantic realists is more than a fun of oxymoron's but an in-depth analysis of the dichotomous and interconnected reality and virtuality and a modern Chinese society where materialistic prosperity and spiritual emptiness co-exist.
+Sheena Raja and Bryce J. Renninger's in-depth interviews scrutinized the interplay of people, technology and media brought by globalization and its influence to South Asian diasporas in the New York City metro area in their pursuit of courtship.
 Computer-mediated communication remediates